If you are part of the LGBTQIA+ community, you may be wondering if fostering is something you can do. Well, the answer is yes, most definitely.

 "The wonderful Life Without Barriers staff have advocated for us in those brief moments where people react bizarrely and it's never been anything of major concern."

 Image: Rebecca and Bree pose with a baby and a young girl.

 2. We support you every step of the way

 Once appropriate checks have been done and you are approved as a carer, we continue to support you on every step of the foster care journey.
 You will have access to specialist training, 24/7 on-call support, financial support, respite and opportunities to meet and connect with other foster carers who really understand what it's like.

-Not all care is full time, there are different types
+4. Not all care is full-time; there are different types

 Becoming a foster carer can mean different levels of commitment.
-We are looking for carers to provide the types of care that works best with their life circumstances:
+We are looking for carers to provide the types of care that work best with their life circumstances: